TryToCompile/TryToCompile/README.md

 5) Add some games to portfolio.
 Browser games?
 I think tic-tac-toe, bomberman, snake
 6) Vue?
 Check projects with c# or js on freecodecamp!
 7) Add or create hackerrank link badge
 8) Visualise some algorithms, maybe?
+Dont forget to upload algorithms in algo repo 9)
 END-TODO: !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 -->